-This programme is delivered by QA and awarded by Northumbria University.
+This programme is delivered in partnership by QA and Northumbria University and awarded by Northumbria University.

 Level of study: Postgraduate